 Impact Soundworks Allura – Viva La Voce

 Hello music makers.
-This week on StudioWise we’ve been given a copy of Impact Soundworks brand new vocal library Allura to look at.
-The company has released some really innovative products over the past few years so when they broke from tradition and introduced their first solo voice library we were definitely more than a little intrigued to have a play.
+This week on Music Nation we’re checking out Impact Soundwork’s brand new vocal library Allura, another in a line of innovative products released by the company over the past few years.
+When they announced their first solo voice library we were definitely more than a little intrigued to have a look.

-Allura does not feature a full word builder, multiple mics or advance synthesis.
-It is mostly a simple sample player with some nicely recorded vocal performances.
+(Review updated May 2021) Allura does not feature a full word builder, multiple mics or advanced synthesis and all that gimmicky stuff, but rather a selection of elegant, well-recorded vocal performances from one of the top vocalists in her class.
 And if what you need is something simple that sounds amazing, Allura could be the ticket.

 Let’s get this installed and see how it sounds.

-The Kontakt sample player features a phrase assign area where you load and trigger individual samples from your keyboard.
-A second playable range zone allows you to alter the pitch.
-You also get volume, formant and tuning controls, each being unique settings for each sample loaded.
+The GUI features a phrase assign area where you load individual samples from your playable range zone allowing you to alter the pitch.
+You also get volume, formant and tuning being unique settings for each sample loaded.
 The sample browser includes a context-sensitive search field where you can look by mode, vowel, tempo or time signature.

-A dynamics slider appears to alter the cutoff or brightness with an expression slider for overall volume.
-The samples are recorded at a specific tempo, though you can lock to your DAW sequencer host.
-As long as you don’t go crazy, changing the tempo doesn’t audibly degenerate the sample quality much.
+A dynamics slider appears to alter the cut-off, or brightness, with an expression slider for overall volume.
+The samples are recorded at a specific tempo though you can lock them to your DAW sequencer host.
+As long as you don’t go crazy, changing the tempo won’t audibly degenerate the sample quality.

-You can play the phrases singularly or as a chord, and thanks to the unique samples spacing, even triad chords sound great with no phasing or weird dissonance.
-Jillian has strong full range, so the lower notes sound equally as characterful as the high ones.
+You can play the phrases singularly or as a chord, and thanks to the unique sample spacing, even triad chords sound great with no phasing or weird dissonance.
+Jillian has a strong full range, so the lower notes sound equally as characterful as the high ones.

 Some really nice rhythms can be made by playing held notes at different times.
-Frustratingly, there is no way to pan individual pitch key assignments, as you might want to do to spread out each of the vocalists in a chord to create a wider coral style sound.
+Frustratingly, short of running two instances of the library, there is no way to pan individual pitch key assignments as you might want to do to spread out each of the vocalists in a chord to create a wider coral-style sound.

 On the whole, Allura features a simple yet elegant interface, and although the browser section is featured and easy to use, I wish they had included some preset phrase multi combinations, going one by one through the 150 phrases to hunt out specific voicings is tedious.